 What kinds of Persian cats Shed a lot?

 Persian cats are known for their long, thick coat that is soft and silky to the touch.
-They come in a variety of different colors including white, brown tabby, grey tabby, blue tabby, lilac-cream tabby (sometimes called frost), red or flame point with or without white markings on face and body, black, and various tortoiseshell colors.
+They come in a variety of different colors, including white, brown tabby, grey tabby, blue tabby, lilac-cream tabby (sometimes called frost), red or flame point with or without white markings on the face and body, black, and various tortoiseshell colors.

 The main thing to realize is that all cats are different, even if they come from the same breed or look very similar.
-Their coat type can range anywhere from short hair like a typical house cat with no undercoat (which sheds year-round) to long hair like most Persians with an undercoat that sheds seasonally.
+Their coat type can range anywhere from short hair, like a typical house cat with no undercoat (which sheds year-round), to long hair, like most Persians with an undercoat that sheds seasonally.
 Some breeds of cats are also known to have hairball issues due to their thick, heavy coats.
 Such cats should be brushed daily or monitored closely.

 Are there Persian cats that don’t shed?